 If you do not require copies of all your record, we can arrange for copies between a date range.
 Please let use know your requirements on the application form.

 Alternatively, you can view your full record or parts of it.
 You can make arrangements to come to the surgery and view your record with a member of staff present.
-Please note that this member of staff will not be a Clinician and so will be unable to answer any queries of a clinical nature that you may have whilst viewing your record
+Please note that this member of staff will not be a clinician and so will be unable to answer any queries of a clinical nature that you may have whilst viewing your record